The Human Seasons

 Summary:

 In The Human Seasons, Keats compares the stages of life to the four seasons.
-Spring represents youth, full of vitality and new ideas.
+Spring represents childhood/youth, full of vitality and new ideas.
 Summer symbolizes adulthood, where we reflect and enjoy life’s richness.
 Autumn reflects maturity, a time for quiet reflection and acceptance.
 Finally, Winter represents old age, marked by the awareness of mortality and the slowing down of life.
 Keats suggests that these stages, like the seasons, are natural and essential parts of the human experience, each bringing its own beauty and wisdom.

 Theme:

 The theme of The Human Seasons is the natural cycle of human life.
-John Keats shows that life, like the seasons, moves through stages — youth, adulthood, maturity, and old age.
+John Keats shows that life, like the seasons, moves through stages — childhood/youth, adulthood, maturity, and old age.
 Each stage has its own beauty and importance.
 The poem highlights acceptance of change and the idea that growth, aging, and eventually death are natural and necessary parts of being human.

 Central Idea: